 Picture when you were pregnant and every person you encountered felt the need to tell you their horrendous survival story from birth or give you advice that must have been written on the wall of a cave and you would never use it, but you nod your head and smile because you don’t want to hurt their feelings.

-Before Briggs started to show his behaviors, we were the parents who judged the family with the screaming kids who pulled up in a van full of crusty goldfish crackers whose children were eating a sucker before they even got in the restaurant.
+Before our son started to show his behaviors, we were the parents who judged the family with the screaming kids who pulled up in a van full of crusty goldfish crackers whose children were eating a sucker before they even got in the restaurant.
 If I could go back in time, I would hug that mom.
 I would go right up to her, wipe off the baby slobber from her shoulder, take her diaper bag, fix her mussed ponytail, and hug her so tightly.
 She is doing the best she can and I don’t know her situation.
 And they don’t know ours either.

 Our son started exhibiting behaviors when he was about 18 months old.
 He has been asked to leave childcare.
 We have had to move him to four different preschools, and we didn’t get his first diagnosis until he was almost five years old.
 Our son is an incredible kid.
 He is brilliant, sensitive, loving, thoughtful, and downright hilarious.
 However, 90% of his awake time is a struggle and, to the innocent onlooker, he would look like a straight psychopath when he is melting down.
 Reading Dr. Greene’s approach to what he calls, “The Explosive Child” helped me to feel less alone and like there were strategies I could put in place to benefit our son.